 The Australian released its national strategy on blockchain technology in February 2020 after a year on preparations.
 The Ministry for Trade, Tourism and Investment, and the Ministry for Industry, Science, and Technology in Australia collaborated to release the blockchain development policies across the wine, finance, and banking sectors in a bid to lead global digitization in these areas.

-The soaring nature of the cryptocurrency field has seen the government and financial regulators in the country increase its efforts in regulation and prevention of cryptocurrency scams.
+The soaring nature of the cryptocurrency field has seen the government and financial regulators in the country increase their efforts in the regulation and prevention of cryptocurrency scams.
 The next section focuses on Australia’s regulation of digital assets and virtual currencies, projects developing in the country, and the future of crypto/ blockchain technology in the country.

 Australian regulations and laws on crypto & blockchain